richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 ## Epilogue

-These are some things that do not add to the opinion piece, but it informative about the background from which it was written.
+These are some things that do not add to this opinion piece, but it informative about the background from which it was written.

 ### My assumptions about NBIS Training